gfosp/osp-device-guidelines/README.md

 One option could be to have two chipsets in one phone. - But it would be power consuming and probably/hopefully not necessary.

-Anything will probably only work on a few verified high-end or new devices.
+Anything will probably only work on a few verified high-end or new devices.<br>
+As an example: Don't expect iPhone 6 or Samsung XCover4 to be compatible.